07-08, 08:00–12:00 (US/Pacific), Ballroom C

 The tutorial begins with an exploration of why web applications are crucial for scientific communication, highlighting real-world examples where interactive visualization significantly enhanced understanding and engagement with complex data.
 We'll outline common barriers scientists face when trying to showcase their work and how web applications effectively overcome these challenges.

-Next, we'll navigate the landscape of Python web application frameworks, comparing Dash, Streamlit, Gradio, Shiny, and Quarto.
-This section will provide a decision framework to help participants select the appropriate tool based on their specific needs, considering factors like required functionality, development time, and deployment context.
+Next, we'll navigate the landscape of Python web application frameworks, comparing Dash, Streamlit, Gradio, Shiny, Solara, and Quarto.
+This section will provide a decision framework to help participants select the most suitable tool based on their specific needs, taking into account factors such as required functionality, development time, and deployment context.
 Through guided examples, attendees will learn to identify which framework best serves different scientific scenarios.

-The core of the tutorial focuses on Fast Dash, an open-source Python library we developed specifically for scientific prototyping needs.
-I'll explain how Fast Dash transforms Python functions into interactive web applications with minimal boilerplate code, emphasizing its advantages for geospatial visualization and scientific data presentation.
+The tutorial also focuses on Fast Dash, an open-source Python library we developed specifically for scientific prototyping needs.
+We'll explain how Fast Dash transforms Python functions into interactive web applications with minimal boilerplate code, emphasizing its advantages for data presentation.
 Using a real-world case study of chlorophyll-a monitoring in New York's inland waters, we'll demonstrate how Fast Dash enabled the creation of an interactive dashboard that dramatically improved data accessibility compared to traditional static reporting methods.

-The hands-on portion guides participants through building their own web applications.
+The hands-on portion guides participants through the process of building their own web applications.
 Starting with simple data visualization, we'll progress to interactive applications incorporating maps, charts, and user controls.
 Exercises will cover essential patterns like:

 - Converting analytical functions to web interfaces